James Jupp

-Biography
+Early life and career

 James Jupp was born in Croydon, England, and was educated at the London School of Economics between 1951 and 1956.
-He held teaching posts in Political Science at the University of Melbourne, the University of York (England), the University of Waterloo (Canada) and the University of Canberra.
+He held teaching posts in Political Science at the University of Melbourne, where with Peter Wertheim he founded the journal Dissent in 1961, the University of York (England), the University of Waterloo (Canada) and the University of Canberra.

 His Doctorate of Philosophy, on the political development of Sri Lanka, was granted by the University of London in 1975 and published as Sri Lanka: Third World Democracy in 1978.
 In 1989 he was elected as a Fellow of the Academy of the Social Sciences in Australia and was its Executive Director from 1992 until 1995.